top of page

 Along with the new illustrator came further soft updates to the design template.
 Starting with Night Watch, the byline is adjusted to have 'TERRY' as big as 'PRATCHETT'.
 Starting with Monstrous Regiment the very narrow font for the title was often replaced by a more regular serif, depending on what length of title needed to be squeezed onto the front.

-So here's the evolution of the hardback styling from Doubleday's taking over in 2000 to their prublication of PRatchett's final novel The Shepherd's Crown in 2015:
+So here's the evolution of the hardback styling from Doubleday's taking over in 2000 to their publication of Pratchett's final novel The Shepherd's Crown in 2015:

 Kiby’s artwork, probably both by nature and commission, is not the full-jacket, full-bleed style pieces of Kidy’s era, but much more frontispieces.

-His first 'normal Discworld' cover Night Watch feels the closest to Kirby’s approach, with its Rembrandt pastiche filling out the whole canvas with detail (he also paid tribute by including a portrait of Kirby amongst the figures), but after this point his artwork becomes much more inclined to focus on a single character or small group framed clearly.
+His first 'normal Discworld' cover, for Night Watch, feels the closest to Kirby’s approach, with its Rembrandt pastiche filling out the whole canvas with detail (he also paid tribute to his precessor by including a portrait of Kirby amongst the figures), but after this point his artwork becomes much more inclined to focus on a single character or small group framed clearly.
 Increasingly his artwork leaves lots of negative space outside this central action which accommodates the byline and title areas without the designer needing to do any further adjustment.

 There's a movement from divergence to uniformity in the design choices too.
 We've noted that The Amazing Maurice was deliberately moved away from the then-current wider Discworld look by comissioning David Wyatt instead of Josh Kirby to illustrate.
 As it happens it ended up matching into the series more than expected since around the same time Paul Kidy, who has as we've seen, quite a similar style to Wyatt, became the primary illustrator.